-This salad is proof that eating healthy can be just as tasty, if not more so, than non-healthy food.
+This Asparagus and Mango Quinoa Salad is proof that eating healthy can be just as tasty, if not more so, than non-healthy food.
 I completely made this up and as soon as I tried it, immediately wrote the ingredients down so I wouldn’t forget them.
-I ate a bowl of it for lunch over the course of a few days, but it would be a fantastic side dish to any grilled meat or fish.
+I ate a bowl of the Asparagus and Mango Quinoa Salad for lunch over the course of a few days, but it would be a fantastic side dish to any grilled meat or fish.
 I’m such a sucker for cold salads like this, especially as the weather heats up.
 Very little cooking involved and easy prep.
 Enjoy!

 Asparagus and Mango Quinoa SaladSERVES 6-8 PrintDownload